 To accomplish this work, we will engage, support, and connect with a select group of disciplinary societies in strategic ways that leverage their membership, programs and influence.

-A convocation at the National Academy of Sciences will be held September 19 & 20, 2013 to widen the circle of involved societies beyond STEM and to plan for the long-term continuation of this work.
+A convocation at the National Academy of Sciences was held on September 19 & 20, 2013 to widen the circle of involved societies beyond STEM and to plan for the long-term continuation of this work.

 Initial Society Partners

 Over 50 members of these partner societies have formed 6 project teams focusing on the following topics:

 By the end of this project, we (in conjunction with our partner societies), will develop clear mechanisms by which disciplinary societies more broadly can:

 - Increase visibility to members of participating societies of sustainability as an important issue for undergraduate STEM faculty to infuse into introductory STEM courses.

 - Improve access of members of participating societies to STEM education reform practices that increase student learning related to the Big Questions that our students will deal with as citizens, voters, teachers, and/or STEM professionals.

 - Promote the uptake of instructional strategies involving real-world issues by members of participating societies, including the adoption and adaptation of new or refined curricular materials and teaching approaches that focus on real world issues and Big Questions as they relate to sustainability.

 - Collaborate across participating societies on the activities that they advance, promote, and encourage; and, in the process, learn from each other about what works and what doesn’t through project meetings.